Augusto11CB/Design-Patterns/Design Pattern.md

 If there are multiple clients that want to instantiate the same set of classes, then by using the Factory Method pattern we cut out the redundancy of code and made the code easier to modify (add more type of classes that can be instantiated).

 **Factory Object vs Factory Method Pattern**
 In factory method pattern, the creation of an object is separated in a different method.
-Instead of working with factory objects we specialize the class that uses the factory method.
+Instead of working with factory objects we specialize the class that uses the factory method

 **Creator Classes and Product Classes**
 In the **creator classes** there is an abstract method that the **subclasses implement to produce Products**.
-(Often the creator class has code that depends on an abstract product which is produced by its subclasses).
+(Often the creator class has code that depends on an abstract product which is produced by it subclasses).

 **Summarisation**
 By placing all my creation code in one object or method, It avoids duplication in the code and provide one place to perform maintenance.
 That also means clients depend only upon interfaces rather than the concrete classes required to instantiate objects.
 Moreover, this allows me to program to an interface, not an implementation, and that makes my code more flexible and extensible in the future.